Hardik-Sankhla/TaskTron/README.md

 ## Chatbot Integrations

-The TaskTron chatbot has been upgraded with the following integrations to enhance its functionality and interactivity:
+The Autotasker chatbot has been upgraded with the following integrations to enhance its functionality and interactivity:

 - **Webchat**: Implemented via Botpress for seamless communication through a web interface.
 - **groq**: Utilized for advanced query processing, allowing efficient handling of complex tasks.